PixarAnimationStudios/ruby-jss/README.md

 api_verify_cert: false
 ```

-and then any calls to JSS.api.connect will assume that server and username, and won't complain about the self-signed certificate.
+and then any calls to Jamf.cnx.connect will assume that server and username, and won't complain about the self-signed certificate.

 ### Passwords

 The config files don't store passwords and the {JSS::Configuration} instance doesn't work with them.
-You'll have to use your own methods for acquiring the password for the JSS.api.connect call.
+You'll have to use your own methods for acquiring the password for the Jamf.cnx.connect call.

 The {JSS::APIConnection.connect} method also accepts the symbols :stdin# and :prompt as values for the :pw argument, which will cause it to read the password from a line of stdin, or prompt for it in the shell.